Forte500/ERYING-i9-11900H-ES-Hackintosh/README.md

 ### ⚠️ Known Issues

-- After Verbose, there's a blackscreen for 2-3 minutes when booting off amd gpu
+~- After Verbose, there's a blackscreen for 2-3 minutes when booting off amd gpu~

+should have been solved with the `-wegswitchgpu` bootarg, which disable the internal GPU when an external GPU is installed

 ### 👨‍🔧 For those who haves an unsupported GPU:
 <details>
 <summary><strong></strong></summary>
   <br>

-You can still try out MacOS without graphics acceleration by using the Intel igpu, just add `-wegnoegpu` to your bootargs
+You can still try out MacOS without graphics acceleration by using the Intel igpu, add `-wegnoegpu` to your bootargs and remove `-wegswitchgpu`
 </details>

 ## ⚙️ Setup